fr4ncisx/fr4ncisx/README.md

 - 🔭 I’m currently working on my [Learning-Path](#learning-path)

-- ⚡ Fun fact: I'm an auto-saver code and auto-formatter code every 1 min🤫
+- ⚡ Fun fact: I always want to simplify my code to get a pretty code view.

+- 🌱 Working hard to get my first backend job and learn more abilites!